February in Your Garden:

 Monitor irrigation and adjust according to the weather.
 Increase watering during heat bursts such as Santa Anas and decrease during cooler days.
 Pay attention to container plants and Don’t allow soil to stay too wet, especially for cactus and succulents.
 Empty drainage dishes of standing water.

 Cut back tropical and semi-tropical plants such as begonias, gingers and cannas to reinvigorate plants for new growth as days warm.
 Feed with Gro Power.
 Prune grapevines back to one or two side branches, and shorten each side branch to one or two “nodes,” (nodes look like joints but are actually scars from fallen leaves).

 Feeding, Weeding, Spraying

-Spray dormant deciduous trees and vines with horticultural oil before buds begin to open in order to control overwintering insect pests.
+Spray dormant deciduous trees and vines with a horticultural oil before buds begin to open in order to control overwintering insect pests.
 As the weather warms, watch for new growth on stone fruits, apples, pears, grapes and subtropical fruiting trees.
-Once you see new green, start fertilizing with a granular organic type fertilizer like Gro Power, according to label directions.
+Once you see new green, start fertilizing with a granular humus based fertilizer like Gro Power, according to label directions.
 Bait again for slugs and snails.
 Watch for weeds that start popping up as soil warms.
 Pull them out by the root before flowering to prevent them from seeding and becoming next year’s weeds.